 Numbers don’t tell the whole story, but they can tell you a lot about a community.
 At Albuquerque Academy, our numbers illustrate the strength of our academic programs, the dedication of our faculty and staff, the determination and perseverance of our students, and the compassion of our community.
-The numbers on the following pages tell only one part of Albuquerque Academy’s story.
 We hope these numbers might inspire you to learn more about Albuquerque Academy and discover our whole story.

 Have master’s (or higher) degree

 Students of color

 visual arts courses

 item collection including books, periodicals, videos, DVDs, CDs, audiovisual equipment, and a special collection

 Awarded to approximately 24% of the student body (2020-21)